henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 Simple Voice Chat is available for Fabric, Forge, Quilt and Bukkit/Spigot/Paper.
 All these versions are cross compatible with each other, considering the above limitations.

 **NOTE**: We don't support hybrid servers!
-So please either use only plugins or only mods on your server.
+Please either use only plugins or only mods on your server.

 ## Operating system compatibility